vingerha/wiim_ng/README.md

   *(integer)* *(Optional)* Step size in percent to change volume when calling `volume_up` or `volume_down` service against the media player.
 Defaults to `5`, can be a number between `1` and `25`.

 ## Gratitude goes out to the following authors/contributors
+Parts of the integration were originally developed for LinkPlay devices by the following people
     "@nicjo814",
     "@limych",
     "@nagyrobi",